p33rs/events/README.md

 ## Binding and Triggering Events

-You can either use `.on` or `.once` to bind an event.
-On will fire in perpetuity; Once will fire only once.
+You can either use `.on` or `.once` to bind an event. `.on` will fire in perpetuity; `.once` will fire only once.

-As a convenience, you can pass a Context param, and we'll do the proxy-apply for you.
+As a convenience, you can pass a Context as the third param, and we'll do the proxy-apply for you.

 Event names may be namespaced, jQuery style: Triggering `'action'` will fire handlers for `'action'` as well as `'action.namespace'`, while triggering `'action.namespace'` will fire handlers for `'action.namespace'` but not `'action'`.